Unlock the Power of HDR on WordPress

 HDR photography, WordPress integration and image optimisation are ideal as premium revenue generators to add to your list of services that your customers in the ecommerce, hospitality, real estate and other visual industries will benefit from.

 Support for HDR is growing on the hardware and software side, and adoption rates increase with every modern mobile phone sale.
-Building HDR-ready websites ensures your client’s sites look their best now, and into the future.

 Our CDN is designed to handle HDR content with ease, so your clients will enjoy the same blazing fast speeds that they know and love while dazzling their users with cutting edge content.

-HDR image of bar at night time
+HDR image of the Mad Hatter bar at night time

 Final thoughts